ddccffvv/ddccffvv.github.io/_posts/2019-03-28-finding-my-virginity.markdown

 > Despite Holly enjoying her role, I still had an inkling that she might like to join Virgin at some point.
 After all, we have always been a family business.
 I genuinely felt that Holly could achieve more and make a bigger positive impact in the world working under the Virgin umbrella; she could use her medical experience, but working with greater financial resources and variously skilled teams of people to make a difference.

-(this one also is about the difference between being an expert and using money, conections, multiple experts to have a broader impact)
+(this one also is about the difference between being an expert and using money, connections, multiple experts to have a broader impact)

 > As is my usual way on family time, I ignored the phone.